Chief Dan George: 1984: Posthumous written work

 George was well known for his poetic writing style and in 1974, George wrote My Heart Soars followed by My Spirit Soars in 1983, both published by Hancock House Publishers.
 The two books were later combined to form The Best of Chief Dan George which went on to become a best seller and continues to sell well today.
 One of his better known pieces of poetry A Lament for Confederation has become one of his most widely known works.

 Death

-The Chief died at the Lion's Gate Hospital in North Vancouver in 1981 at the age of 82.
+The Chief died at Lions Gate Hospital in North Vancouver in 1981 at the age of 82.
 He was interred at Burrard Cemetery.